airbytehq/airbyte/airbyte-integrations/connectors/source-fauna/README.md

 ```

 The integration tests require a secret config.json.
 Ping me on slack to get this file.
 Once you have this file, put it in `secrets/config.json`.
+A sample of this file can be
-After that, build the connector:
+found at `examples/secret_config.json`.
+Once the file is created, build the connector:
 ```
 docker build . -t airbyte/source-fauna:dev
 ```